-Approved black jackets with the SCC logo purchased online at Home / Scotus (inkedcolumbus.com) may be worn.
+Approved black jackets with the SCC logo purchased online at Home | Scotus (inkedcolumbus.com) may be worn.
 School-approved activity shirts or white, short sleeve T-shirts are required to be worn under these and MUST be tucked in.
-NOTE: Black fleece jackets with the SCC logo can still be worn but are not available to purchase.
-Black fleece jackets will NOT be part of the Scotus uniform effective the 2024-2025 school year.

 Shoes